Alpha0-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-17: The -v option when used with grep selects non-matching lines
 Task-18: the [[:alpha:]] argument specifies that only those lines starting with a letter will be displayed
 Task-19: The tr command is used to translate or delete characters.
+Task-20: Here tr is used ro remove the characters "Cc"